ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/workflow_events/create.rst

 Create Workflow Events
 ----------------------

-The most basic format for creating a Workflow Event is:
+The basic format for creating a Workflow Event is:

 .. code::